 We extend the notion of star unfolding to be based on a quasigeodesic loop Q rather than on a point.
 This gives a new general method to unfold the surface of any convex polyhedron ℘ to a simple (nonoverlapping) planar polygon: cut along one shortest path from each vertex of ℘ toQ, and cut all but one segment of Q.

 Unfolding, Star unfolding, Convex polyhedra, Quasigeodesics, Quasigeodesic loops, Shortest paths

 Itoh, Jin-ichi; O'Rourke, Joseph; and Vîlcu, Costin, "Star Unfolding Convex Polyhedra via Quasigeodesic Loops" (2010).
-Faculty Publications.
-Paper 53.
+Computer Science: Faculty Publications, Smith College, Northampton, MA.